-To read from memory, the host sends a READ instruction followed by a 16-bit address.
+To read from memory, the host sends a READ instruction followed by a 16-bit address (see Table 11 for the number of significant address bits).

-After receiving the last address bit, the NV25512 will respond by shifting out data on the SO pin (as shown in Figure 9).
+After receiving the last address bit, the NV25256 will respond by shifting out data on the SO pin (as shown in Figure 9).
 Sequentially stored data can be read out by simply continuing to run the clock.
 The internal address pointer is automatically incremented to the next higher address as data is shifted out.
 After reaching the highest memory address, the address counter "rolls over" to the lowest memory address, and the read cycle can be continued indefinitely.
-The read operation is terminated by taking \overline{CS} high.
+The read operation is terminated by taking $\overline{CS}$ high.